microsoft/OpenAIWorkshop/labs/Lab_Data_Analytics/README.md

         SQL_DATABASE="WideWorldImportersDW"
         SQL_SERVER="sqlservername.database.windows.net"

+> [!IMPORTANT]
-> **IMPORTANT** If you are a Mac user, please follow [this](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16) to install ODBC for PYODBC
+> If you are a Mac user, please follow [this](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16) to install ODBC for PYODBC

 ## Step 3.
 Configure development environment

+> [!NOTE]
-> **NOTE** all activities in this step will performed using the command line in VS Code terminal
+> All activities in this step will performed using the command line in VS Code terminal

 ### Step 3.1 Create a python environment